 What are you scared of?

-People aren’t always honest with this question, even with themselves.
-A better way to ask is “What do you hate?”
+People aren’t always honest with this question.
+A better question is “What do you hate?”

 Those haters are the minority, but we all have our own odd little fears.
-And politicians know they can tap into these fears to distract us from seeing the full picture.
-They can twist our fears and direct them against others who they think are weaker than us.
-But they’re simply convenient substitutes for the real fears.
+And politicians know they can tap into our fears.

 But our real fear isn’t immigrants.
 Our fear is failure.
 Failure to support our loved ones and ourselves.
 Failure to house, feed, clothe and keep them safe.